-Shocking mesothelioma diagnosis 20 years after retirement
+Mesothelioma diagnosis for former police officer 20 years after retirement

-Our client was enjoying his retirement after a successful 30 year career in the police when he was diagnosed with malignant peritoneal mesothelioma.
+David* was enjoying his retirement after a successful 30 year career in the police when he was diagnosed with malignant peritoneal mesothelioma.

-Our client joined the police as a young cadet and qualified as a police officer a few years later.
+David* joined the police as a young cadet and qualified as a police officer a few years later.
 He soon rose through the ranks and become a superintendent.

 All information was correct at the time of publication.